oasis-main/oasis-rpi/README.md

        sudo apt-get purge --auto-remove gvfs-backends gvfs-fuse

+3. If you are using Raspberry Pi OS Lite, install git and pip3 with

+        sudo apt-get install git
+        sudo apt-get install python3-pip

-3. Clone the grow-ctrl repository
+4. Clone the grow-ctrl repository

        cd ~
        git clone https://github.com/OasisRegenerative/grow-ctrl.git
        cd grow-ctrl

-4. Install dependencies & change settings
+5. Install dependencies & change settings

        pip3 install subprocess32 firebase pyrebase python_jwt gcloud sseclient requests-toolbelt pickle5

-5. Run `sudo raspi-config` and select `Interface` then `Enable Camera`
+6. Run `sudo raspi-config` and select `Interface` then `Enable Camera`

-6. Setup launcher and listener script (This is only required if you intend to launch the program at startup, in conjunction with the mobile interface)
+7. Setup launcher and listener script (This is only required if you intend to launch the program at startup, in conjunction with the mobile interface)

        cd grow-ctrl
        chmod 775 launcher.sh